hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab8_manual.md

 use_code: true
 ---
 ## 1. Introduction
 In this lab we need to design systolic arrays for matrix multiplication.
 Systolic arrays are data processing units arranged in mesh-like topologies.
 The data processing units or nodes perform sequence of operations on the data that flows through them.
 The simplest design of a systolic array in a 3D representation is shown in the figure below.
-This systolic array can calculate the multiplication of two $$2x2$$ matrices $$a$$ and $$b$$, and the result is matrix c, such that $$c=a \times b$$.
+This systolic array can calculate the multiplication of two $$2 \times 2$$ matrices $$a$$ and $$b$$, and the result is matrix $$c$$, such that $$c=a \times b$$.
 ![fig1](./pics/lab8_manual_SystolicArray_3D.png)

 The systolic array can be modified to a 2D structure as well, and this is shown in the figure below.